2 Solid Reasons to Use Data Scraping for Educational Purposes

 1. Massive database of information

 Saying that there is a lot of information on the net will be saying nothing at all.
-Internet contains an unimaginably vast amount of digital information which is getting ever vaster, ever more rapidly.
+The Internet contains an unimaginably vast amount of digital information which is getting ever faster, ever more rapidly.
 This makes it possible to do many things that previously could not be done: spot business trends, prevent diseases, combat crime and so on.
-Managed well, the data can be used to unlock new sources of economic value, provide fresh insights into science and facilitate learning process.
+Managed well, the data can be used to unlock new sources of economic value, provide fresh insights into science and facilitate the learning process.
 And all those processes will start by simplifying the incorporation of this information into education.
 Although much of this information is very often extremely useful, it’s very rarely in a form you can use directly in your essays or school assignments.
 As a result, many people spend hours and hours copying and pasting text or numbers into Excel spreadsheets or Word documents.
 That’s a really inefficient way of doing this – and sometimes the sheer volume of information makes this manual gathering of information impossible.

 There is a better way!
 It’s called scraping the web.
 It involves writing computer programs to do automatically what we do manually when you select, copy, and paste.
-It’s more complicated than copying and pasting, because it requires you to understand the language the Web is written in, and a programming language.
+It’s more complicated than copying and pasting because it requires you to understand the language the Web is written in, and a programming language.
 But web scraping is a very, very useful skill, and makes impossible things possible making you a better and more achieving student on its way.

 2. Saving valuable time

 Perhaps one of the reasons web scraping was invented in the first place was to save time.
 Students always lack it and with a handy skill like web scraping they can manage the unmanageable.
-Make sense of huge amount of data in a short time and possibly use it to do research or write papers.
+Make sense of a huge amount of data in a short time and possibly use it to do research or write papers.
 Harvesting and collecting articles is especially ideal for conducting research, obtaining ideas for content creation or for rewriting articles to form new and unique articles.

-Imagine you are assigned to do a research on human behavior.
+Imagine you are assigned to do research on human behavior.
 A topic that has been extensively researched and published.
 If you decide to dedicate weeks on hand-picking articles you are interested in and copying them you will be wasting a lot of valuable time to conduct a task that can be complete in a couple of hours if you scrape the content from internet’s vast database or hire a service that will do it for you.
 That will free-up valuable time, which, I’m sure as a student can quickly be filled with performing other important tasks.
 It is even possible to mass translate articles into another language in just seconds (a lot of web scraping services offer that).